 Strategy and Business Model

 The case discussion moderators are all graduates of the Managing Health Care Delivery Program at the Harvard Business School, and hold key management positions in Buffalo area hospitals.

-Classes start on the first Wednesday in April and continue for four weeks.
+Classes start on the first Wednesday in April and continue for five weeks.

 The class meets at The Buffalo Club, 388 Delaware Avenue, Buffalo.

 The sessions run from 6:00 to 8:30 PM.

 There are no educational or management experience requirements for admission.
 However, to gain the full value of the program, the applicant should have the reading speed and time to cover 30 to 75 pages of case work and articles each week.
 In addition, the analysis of the cases often requires the use of basic math skills.